- Criminology and Psychology

 - This interdisciplinary course offers you the opportunity to develop a critical perspective on contemporary problems relating to crime, deviance and social control, while also giving you the chance to study the scientific evidence of behaviour, mental health and neuropsychological functioning.

-- This course builds on the strengths of our existing programmes in Criminology (7th in the Guardian University Guide 2025) and Psychology (top 10 in the UK for student satisfaction in the National Student Survey*).
+- This Criminology and Psychology course builds on the strengths of our existing programmes in Criminology and in Psychology

 Statistics